shfshanyue/midash/docs/api.md

 ### min

-Get the minimum value from an array.
-If array is empty or falsy, `undefined` is returned.
+Gets the minimum value of collection.
+If collection is empty or falsey, undefined is returned.

 ::: tip
-In `midash`，`minBy` is an alias to `min`.
+In `midash`, `minBy` is an alias of `min`.
 :::

 ``` js